MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/xamarin-device-manager.md

 Xamarin Android Device Manager replaces Google's standalone AVD Manager (which has been deprecated).

-In this guide, you will learn how to install and start the Android Device Manager.
-You will learn how to create, duplicate, customize, and launch virtual devices.
+In this guide, you will learn how to use the Android Device Manager to create, duplicate, customize, and launch virtual devices.
 This guide also explains how to configure properties for each virtual device (such as API Level, CPU, memory, and resolution), to enable/disable simulated sensors such as accelerometer, GPS, orientation, and light sensor, and to configure the type of hardware acceleration used by that virtual device.

 ## Requirements